Bhupesh-V/Bhupesh-V.github.io/_posts/2026-09-04-ethics-dealing-kitten.md

 ---

-I haven't been lucky with the cat distribution system yet, but a couple of days back something happened, that left me troubled for 2-3 days.
+I haven't been lucky with the cat distribution system just yet, but a couple of days back something happened, that left me troubled for 2-3 days.
 Around dinner time, I started hearing a cat's yowl almost incessant, pretty common here, I ignored believing they were coming from the street just outside, however that wasn't the case until I saw dad chasing down the cat to my room after a couple of minutes.

 Now I have a crying kitten under my bed, not coming out, crying albeit a bit slowly.
 What's the safest way I can bring her out?
 I install MeowTalk just to see if its worth any salt, I see the message _I'm not feeling good_, my heart sank two stories down.
 Then I commit yet another horrendous mistake, I opened the first video that comes after googling "sounds to attract cats" on loop, it worked, god I wish it hadn't.